Casey Kelly: Boston Red Sox

 Kelly played the first half of the 2009 season with the Greenville Drive and Salem Red Sox as a pitcher.
 He was elected to the All-Star Futures Game.
 He finished the second half of season as a shortstop.
 On December 8, 2009, Kelly announced his decision to continue his career as a full-time pitcher.
-He had hit .222 while striking out 27 percent of the time, while he had a 6–1 record with a 1.12 ERA pitching with Class A Greenville.
+He had hit .222 while striking out 27 percent of the time, while he had a 6–1 record with a 1.12 ERA pitching with Single-A Greenville.

 Kelly played for the Double-A Portland Sea Dogs in 2010, posting a 5.31 ERA in 21 starts.
 In 2010 mid-season minor league prospect rankings, Kelly was ranked #10 by ESPN and #24 by Baseball America.